awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 `Arn`  <a name="Arn-fn::getatt"></a>
 The Amazon Resource Name \(ARN\) of the AWS KMS customer master key \(CMK\), such as `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`\.
-For help with finding the ARN of a CMK, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
+For information about the key ARN of a CMK, see [Key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) in the *AWS Key Management Service Developer Guide*\.

+`KeyId`  <a name="KeyId-fn::getatt"></a>
+The key ID of the AWS KMS customer master key \(CMK\), such as `1234abcd-12ab-34cd-56ef-1234567890ab`\.
+For information about the key ID of a CMK, see [Key ID](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-id) in the *AWS Key Management Service Developer Guide*\.

 ## Examples<a name="aws-resource-kms-key--examples"></a>